Accreditation

 About CCSA

 Championing great public schools of joy and rigor that prepare all California students for success in college, career, community, and life.

-CCSA endeavors to meet parent, educator, and community need for great public school options by supporting and advocating for high-quality nonprofit charter schools and sharing their success throughout California’s public schools.
+The California Charter Schools Association (CCSA) endeavors to meet parent, educator, and community need for great public school options by supporting and advocating for high-quality nonprofit charter schools and sharing their success throughout California’s public schools.
 As part of California’s public school family, CCSA embraces its history of being an advocacy organization advancing issues of social justice and civil rights.
 Members and the teachers and administrators who serve in their schools value diversity in culture, gender, race, ethnicity, sexual orientation, religion, age, disability, and perspective.